vieira83/metro-scheduler/README.md

 ### Set up a virtual environment

-1. The virtualenv tool keeps the dependencies required by different projects isolated, by creating virtual environments for them.
+The virtualenv tool keeps the dependencies required by different projects isolated, by creating virtual environments for them.
 To use it, install virtualenv.

     $ pip install virtualenv

-2. In the top-level directory of your project, create a virtual environment for your project.
+In the top-level directory of your project, create a virtual environment for your project.

     $ virtualenv metro

-3. Activate the virtual environment.
+Activate the virtual environment.

-If you are not using Windows, run this command.

     $ source metro/bin/activate